Hanqer/deep-hough-transform/README.md

 ```

 ### License
 Our source code  is free for non-commercial usage.
-For comercial usage. please contact us.
+Please contact us if you want to use it for comercial usage.